coforma/swift-tech-challenge/documentation/engineering/adr/0008-nosql-approach-using-dynamo.md

 ## Decision

+Using a noSQL approach, see expanded comments below.

 ### Storage

 For storing data about institutions we settled on a NoSQL approach.
 This came down to three overarching factors that weighed in.